Meliora (Latin) / [meh-lee-OR-ah]

 Orchard House is situated in the southwest corner of the Eola-Amity Hills on a slope of south facing benchland that used to be planted to fruit orchards.
 The vineyard is owned and farmed by Oregon legend Joe Dobbes and his viticulturist, Rian.
 Joe lives on the property and the attention to detail he and Rian give vineyard is remarkable.

 The geology of the vineyard is, like Nuestro Sueño, a complex and ancient blend of marine and volcanic influences.
 The hillside is a result of both the uplifting of a prehistoric seabed and numerous volcanic eruptions, floods, and landslides.
 The soils at Orchard House are mainly Jory Series, which are much more influenced by the volcanic elements of its geologic history.
 Orchard House has a high proportion of clay and iron-oxide, giving the soil a reddish, almost purple color and an ability to handle drought conditions extremely well.
-The predominantly Jory soils at Orchard House give the wines a powerful and dark, almost brooding, profile that lean towards black fruits with a distinctly savory edge.
+Orchard House produces wines that are powerful and dark, almost brooding, with a profile that lean towards black fruits with a distinctly savory edge.

 AVA: Eola-Amity Hills